paspapob/paspapob.github.io/README.md

 ### *Step 2: Clone a repository for local use*
 ```
-Step 2 adheres to Etter's rule of writing using the minimum possible length.
+Step 2 adheres to Etter's rule of avoiding comprehensive writing unless it is
+absolutely necessary.
-In the tasks below, the context provided is only that of what is necessary.
+In the tasks below, the context provided is only that of what is needed.
 For example, the description of Step 2 states that the user needs to sign into
 GitHub Desktop.
 There is no additional information detailing GitHub Desktop
 as it is unnecessary for this step.